JohnPaulinePineda/Portfolio_Project_51/docs/index.md

     * <span style="color: #FF0000">Age</span>: T.Test.Statistic=-3.264, Correlation.PValue=0.001
     * <span style="color: #FF0000">Platelets</span>: T.Test.Statistic=+3.261, Correlation.PValue=0.001
     * <span style="color: #FF0000">Cholesterol</span>: T.Test.Statistic=-2.256, Correlation.PValue=0.025
-3. The relationship between the object predictors to the <span style="color: #FF0000">Status</span> target variable was statistically evaluated using the following hypotheses:
+3. The relationship between the object predictors to the <span style="color: #FF0000">Status</span> event variable was statistically evaluated using the following hypotheses:
-    * **Null**: The object predictor is independent of the target variable
+    * **Null**: The object predictor is independent of the event variable
-    * **Alternative**: The object predictor is dependent on the target variable
+    * **Alternative**: The object predictor is dependent on the event variable
 4. There is sufficient evidence to conclude of a statistically significant relationship between the individual categories and the <span style="color: #FF0000">Status</span> groups in 8 object predictors given their high chisquare statistic values with reported low p-values less than the significance level of 0.05.
     * <span style="color: #FF0000">Ascites</span>: ChiSquare.Test.Statistic=16.854, ChiSquare.Test.PValue=0.000
     * <span style="color: #FF0000">Hepatomegaly</span>: ChiSquare.Test.Statistic=14.206, ChiSquare.Test.PValue=0.000